 - The LED should flash from white to amber to white again.

 - Your AirPods have now been reset, you need to pair them to your device again.

 Reset the settings on your connected device

-It’s possible a particular configuration in your iPhone, iPad, or iPod touch settings is causing problems with “Hey Siri” not working on your AirPods 2.
+It’s possible a particular configuration in your iPhone, iPad, or iPod touch settings is causing problems with “Hey Siri” not working on your AirPods Pro or 2.
 To fix this, reset the settings on your device, then turn on and test “Hey Siri” again.

 Before you start, we recommend you make a backup of your iPhone, iPad, or iPod touch to iCloud or to a computer.
 When you reset the settings it shouldn’t delete any content, but it does change the way your device behaves.